thatvirtualboy/thatvirtualboy.github.io/_posts/2022/2022-09-28-apple-watch-upgrade-series8.markdown

 **Waaay more watch faces.** I knew that my Series 3 didn't have as many watch faces as newer models, but I didn't really care as the faces it did have met my needs.
 Or so I thought.

 I was pleasently surprised to find that the Series 8 had sooo many more watch faces in the gallery.
 Like... a lot more.
 And not only more, but each face is much more customizable and configurable due to the increased real estate.
-Series 8 includes not only the new faces that debuted with each generates between it and the Series 3, but also all of the Nike faces previously reserved for the Nike Edition.
+Series 8 includes not only the new faces that debuted with each generation between it and the Series 3, but also all of the Nike faces previously reserved for the Nike Edition.

 <img src="/assets/images/Series8/faces.PNG" width="300" />

 ## Conclusion
-If you happen to have a Series 3 (or heaven forbid, something older!) and are wondering if now is the time to consider an upgrade, I can say without hesitation that you will enjoy your Apple Watch Series 8  *significantly* more than your Series.
+If you happen to have a Series 3 (or heaven forbid, something older!) and are wondering if now is the time to consider an upgrade, I can say without hesitation that you will enjoy your Apple Watch Series 8 *significantly* more than your Series 3.

 Thanks for reading!